wavemaker/docs/learn/how-tos/integrating-azure-oauth-prefab.md

   - Auto - Auto Login right after initialization
   - Manual - On Click of Prefab Login Button

-4. Set Server properties.
+4. Set Server Properties, as below:
   - Scope - openid
-  - AppID - Application ID from azure registered application
+  - AppID - It is an application ID from Azure registered application
-  - Secret - Client secret to the respective application
+  - Secret - It is a client secret to the respective application
-  - AuthReqURL - Authentication Request URL
+  - AuthReqURL - Provide Authentication Request URL
-  - TokenReqURL - Token Request URL
+  - TokenReqURL - Provide Token Request URL

 [![](/learn/assets/azure_oauth_studio_2.png)](/learn/assets/azure_oauth_studio_2.png)

-5. Azure OAuth prefab -> Events -> Onaccesstokenfetch
+5. Azure OAuth prefab -> Events -> onAccesstokenfetch

 It is a callback action.
 To fetch an accesstoken successfully, invoke login variable, with j_username as ‘ADAUTH’ and j_password as an accesstoken (outbound param).